Omkarganjale/ccct-faucet/README.md

-Faucet for CCCT test tokens deployed on rinkeby testnet.
+Mint for CCCT test tokens deployed on rinkeby testnet.